Software testers

 Log in to a supported website and Passa offers to save your credentials.
 One click captures the login, encrypts it locally, and keeps it ready to sync when Pro sync is enabled.

 Save usernames and passwords from supported forms.
-Add account fields or TOTP secrets manually when needed.
+Add account fields, TOTP secrets, and encrypted Secure Notes manually when needed.

 Passa detects common login forms and fills saved credentials in one click.
 Use the Passa button on a field or trigger autofill from the extension popup.